Proceedings underway in rape trial

 The woman said she denied what happened because she was in shock.
 A sexual assault examination was preformed the day after the incident, she said.

-The jury trial is scheduled to resume Friday in Circuit Court 1 before Judge Angela Warner Sims.
+The jury trial is set to resume Friday in Circuit Court 1 before Judge Angela Warner Sims.

 Commented